Find Grad Schools

 65 Yearly Graduations

 Northern Arizona University comes in at #13 on our list of the most popular colleges offering master's degrees in english language & literature.
 Each year, around 29,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,015 per year, while in-state graduate students, on average, pay $11,674 per year.
+The average in-state tuition for full-time undergraduates is $10,644 per year, while in-state graduate students, on average, pay $11,103 per year.
 During the most recent year for which we have data, 65 people received their master's degree in english language & literature from NAU.
-Of these students, 71% were women and 19% were members of underrepresented racial-ethnic groups.
-Northern Arizona University english language & literature graduates who receive their master's degree go on to jobs earning a median salary of $43,520.
+About 75% of this group were women, and 16% were students from an underrepresented racial-ethnic group.

 #14